-The total funds expended on teacher professional development in 2016 were \$ 1,960.44 The major professional development initiatives are as follows:
+The total funds expended on teacher professional development in 2017 were \$8649.26

+The major professional development initiatives are as follows:

 - Senior First Aid Certificate

 - Moderation of assessment

-- Principal leadership
+- Principal leadership conferences

 - OneSchool Finance

 - Mandatory training modules

 - Asbestos training

 - Explicit teaching of reading

 - Quality teaching and learning.

+- Coaching and mentoring meetings

+- Kids Matter

+- Digital Technologies

+- Key Word Sign Training

+- Unpacking the Australian Curriculum

-The proportion of the teaching staff involved in professional development activities during 2015 was 100%.
+The proportion of the teaching staff involved in professional development activities during 2017 was 100 %.